 First off, never invest in anything that gives a negative cash flow.
 Secondly, only invest in properties that give at least a $200 a month positive cash flow.
 The more the better.
 I personally do not put my money in any investment that does not get me at least $350 a month positive cash flow.

 Keep a close eye on your income and expenses.
 As your expenses goes up, your income goes down.
-As your income goes down, so does your profits.
+As your income goes down, so do your profits.

 Remember that Cash is King and that cash flow is what will keep your business alive.